ewwmy/cheatsheets/microservices-en.md

 - Fast and efficient reads.
 - No need for runtime data aggregation.
 - Improved resilience — queries don't depend on availability of all source services.
-- View and modification segragation.
+- Read and modification segragation.

 ##### Cons of CQRS

 - Increased complexity.
 - Eventual consistency.
-- Requires maintaining separate read (view) models.
+- Requires maintaining separate read models (view databases).
 - Needs handling of duplicate events to ensure idempotency.
 - More events result in more complex tracing, debugging, and state recovery.